Master Your Dreams: The 7 Steps of Goal Setting for Success

 1. Downloading the 1 3 5 goal setting framework template: This template creates a clear, organized plan that helps you stay focused, prioritize effectively, and take consistent action towards achieving your goals.

-3. Daily Task Lists: Identify small, actionable things you can achieve today or this week that contribute to your larger goal.
+2. Daily or Weekly Task Lists: Identify small, actionable things you can achieve today or this week that contribute to your larger goal.
 Put these actions as specific items in your calendar so that you protect the time to do it.

-4. Sub-goal Structuring: For each goal, list sub-goals that can be achieved within a week or a month.
+3. Sub-goal Structuring: For your goal, list sub-goals that can be achieved within a week or a month.
 This prevents overwhelm by focusing on immediate actions.
-For “complete a project management certification,” sub-goals could include researching courses, enrolling in a class, setting weekly study targets, and scheduling practice exams.

 tasks and goals